Tech5G5G/Mica-Visual-Studio/README.md

 Additional information and documentation about Mica Visual Studio and its settings are available on its [wiki](https://github.com/Tech5G5G/Mica-Visual-Studio/wiki).

-If you find a bug with Mica Visual Studio, or have an idea to improve it, please [create an issue](https://github.com/Tech5G5G/Mica-Visual-Studio/issues) using the appropriate template.
+If you find a bug with Mica Visual Studio, or have an idea to improve it, please [file an issue](https://github.com/Tech5G5G/Mica-Visual-Studio/issues) using the appropriate template.